hashicorp/design-system/website/docs/components/form/checkbox/partials/code/how-to-use.md

 ### Form::Checkbox::Field

-The "field" variant of the checkbox component is to be used when there’s a single choice to make for the user.
-If there are multiple related choices, the "group" variant should be used instead.
+The field variant of the Checkbox component is to be used when there’s a single choice to make for the user.
+If there are multiple related choices, use `Form::Checkbox::Group`.

 The basic invocation requires a `Label`.
 This creates:

-- a `<label>` element with a `for` attribute automatically associated with the input `ID` attribute
+- a `<label>` element with a `for` attribute automatically associated with the input `ID` attribute.
-- a `<input type="checkbox">` control with an automatically generated `ID` attribute
+- a `<input type="checkbox">` control with an automatically generated `ID` attribute.

 ```handlebars
 <Hds::Form::Checkbox::Field as |F|>